Health Administration MHA

 2. Clarify your career goals.

-3. Research programs offered.
+3. Research potential programs.

 4. Consider the school’s resources.